RaedHabib/Data-Analysis-using-Python-Educational-Notebooks-/README.md

 <br>

-1- The Data Preparation and Visualization was done on the "Superstore Sales Dataset" obtained from Kaggle website, and can be found from the following link: https://www.kaggle.com/datasets/rohitsahoo/sales-forecasting
+1- The Data Preparation and Visualization was done on the "Superstore Sales Dataset" obtained from Kaggle website, and can be found from the following link:<br>
+https://www.kaggle.com/datasets/rohitsahoo/sales-forecasting

 <br>